yichenacademic/yichenacademic.github.io/_pages/research.md

 ## Work in Progress

 <span style="font-size: 1.2em;">Supplier Response to Matchmaking in Business-to-Business E-commerce: Spillover and Heterogeneity</span>
-with Prof. Yixing Chen (Notre Dame), Prof. Ziwei Cong (Georgetown), and Prof. Liwen Hou (Shanghai Jiaotong University)
+with Yixing Chen, Ziwei Cong, and Liwen Hou)